ethansab-bit/Soft_Gripper/README.md

   - Log the data from four bending sensors (`Log BS`).
 The data will be stored in the same directory as `bend_log.txt`.
   - Recalibrate the actuator (`Restart`).
 The system will release all air pressure in actuators and fingers and automatically recalibrate to atmospheric pressure within a few seconds.

+## CAD Files
+All CAD resources for the soft gripper are organized within the repository: Soft_Gripper / Gripper_CAD

 ---

 ## License